 Since 2007, the Detroit Greenways Coalition and its member organizations have led the effort to make Detroit a more bike friendly and more walkable community.

 We bring a citywide and regional vision for GREENWAYS ensuring we have a well-connected and consistent network of trails and pathways.
-We lead on some larger projects, such as the Inner Circle Greenway, while assisting on others such as the Dequindre Cut.
+We lead on some larger projects, such as the Joe Louis Greenway, while assisting on others such as the Dequindre Cut.
 We also provide the technical resources to help smaller projects get started.
 We write grants and help the city find the necessary funding to bring these plans to reality.
 We are committed to ensuring all Detroit communities are engaged and involved in these efforts.

 This citywide work includes:

 - Complete Streets implementation

 - bike lanes, included new separated/protected bike lanes

 - off-road pathways, including abandoned rail-to-trail conversions and land/easement acquisition

 - bicycle wayfinding systems

 - Google Map updates for all new bike lanes and trails

 - bicycle routes with a statewide, national, and international focus, including the Underground Railroad Bicycle Route, US Bicycle Route System, and the Michigan Showcase Trail